 It’s difficult to make or keep friends because we can only hear, and normal people want to do many things that require seeing, so we are not very convenient friends.

 In China, it’s very common to build relationships based on what you have and on what the other person has to give you; many times it relates to money or power.
 And you can even feel this in disability groups.
-It’s really not easy to get real, deep connections.
+It’s not easy to get real, deep connections.

 When it comes to dating, it is even worse.
 Dating is very practical in Shanghai.
 Even if they like a blind person, their family will create too many problems.
-I could find someone from other province because then they could get the residence in Shanghai, some people do that, but I don’t like it, it’s just a business.
+I could find someone from another province because then they could get the residence in Shanghai, some people do that, but I don’t like it, it’s just a business.

 Most people who are blind or visually impaired have very little chances to find a partner.

 In China, they say that to be blind is to have the disability of the disability.
-It means to have double disability.
+It means to have a double disability.
 Sometimes, even other people with disabilities will discriminate against you.

-In order to overcome my challenges, I changed my attitude.
+To overcome my challenges, I changed my attitude.

 Sometimes, nobody will help me.
-It’s a big wish to hope there will always be someone to help me, or to think there will be someone to accept me.
+It’s a big wish to hope there will always be someone to help me or to think there will be someone to accept me.

 I simply cannot expect too much.